The TraCES project cooperates with a number of academic partners worldwide.

 The cooperative network Comparative Oriental Manuscript Studies (main office: Universität Hamburg; network members: Europewide) is dedicated to academic dialogue in the field of Oriental manuscript studies with the focus on the Mediterranean and North African cultural areas.
 It organizes conferences and workshops; publishes journals and monographs; issues a regular mailing list; and facilitates exchange and cooperation in related fields.
 The standards introduced and developed by the COMSt network are implemented by all Hamburg projects.

-The Centre for the Studies of Manuscript Cultures (CSMC) at Hamburg University is engaged in fundamental research, investigating from both a historical and comparative perspective, based on material artifacts, the empirical diversity of manuscript cultures.
+The Centre for the Study of Manuscript Cultures (CSMC), now part of the Cluster of Excellence Understanding Written Artefacts, brings together an international and cross-disciplinary research community to study written artefacts at Universität Hamburg.
+It is engaged in fundamental research, investigating from both a historical and comparative perspective, based on material artifacts, the empirical diversity of manuscript cultures. .

 Ethio-SPaRe: Cultural Heritage of Christian Ethiopia: Salvation, Preservation, Research